SumoLogic/sumologic-documentation/docs/cse/rules/write-threshold-rule.md

 ## Configure “Then Create a Signal” settings

 :::note
-When you're configuring a Threshold and Chain rule, you don't supply a Signal name; a Signal fired by those rule types has the same name as the rule that fired it.
+When you're configuring a Threshold and Chain rule, you do not supply a Signal name; a Signal fired by those rule types has the same name as the rule that fired it.
 :::

 1. **On Entity**.
 Select the Entity field—for example, an IP address, MAC address, hostname, and so on—in the Record that the resulting Signal should be associated with.
 (In Cloud SIEM, an Insight is a set of Signals with the same Entity field.)
 Select a value from the pull-down list.